AdamJeddy/For-Future-Me/_posts/Why-We-Sleep/2022-05-24-Why-We-Sleep.md

 - Wakefulness is low-level brain damage, while sleep is neurological sanitation.
 - Parenthetically, and unscientifically, I have always found it curious that Margaret Thatcher and Ronald Reagan—2 heads of state that were very vocal, if not proud, about sleeping only 4 to 5 hours a night—both went on to develop the ruthless disease.

+> Warning: Chronic sleep deprivation may lead to long-term cognitive dysfunction.
+Prioritize your sleep for a healthier mind!
+{: .prompt-warning }

 ### 8: Cancer, Heart Attacks, and a Shorter Life: Sleep Deprivation and the Body
 - I was once fond of saying, “Sleep is the third pillar of good health, alongside diet and exercise.”
 I have changed my tune. `Sleep is more than a pillar; it is the foundation on which the other two health bastions sit`.
 - The less you sleep, the more you are likely to eat.

-- Sleeping less than 7 or 8 hours a night will increase your probability of gaining weight, being overweight, or being obese, and significantly increases your likelihood of developing type 2 diabetes.
+> Sleeping less than 7 or 8 hours a night will increase your probability of gaining weight, being overweight, or being obese, and significantly increases your likelihood of developing type 2 diabetes.
+{: .prompt-danger}

 - Inadequate sleep is the perfect recipe for obesity: greater calorie intake, lower calorie expenditure.
 - Based on evidence gathered over the past three decades, the epidemic of insufficient sleep is very likely a key contributor to the epidemic of obesity.
 - 2 individuals of the same chronological age would not appear to be of the same biological age on the basis of their telomere health if one was routinely sleeping 5 hours a night while the other was sleeping 7 hours a night.
 The latter would appear “younger,” while the former would artificially have aged far beyond their calendar years.